johnschoeman/graphql-demo/stage1/README.md

 ### Step 3:

 Let's define our Schema object.
-Similar to types, the graphql gem provides us a way to create the schema using the define { ... } API.
+Similar to types, the graphql gem provides us a way to create the schema using the define { ... } mehtod.

 ```ruby
 # hello_grapql.rb